Skip to content

 Nantes (50 minutes by car), Maine-et-Loire

-Château Challain is this list's only Loire Valley property, a Neo-Gothic Romantic castle built in 1854 by the La Rochefoucauld family.
-The all-inclusive Gold package at €55,000 covers venue hire, accommodation for up to 50 guests across 21 uniquely decorated suites, rehearsal dinner with beer and wine, photography, and Sunday brunch for up to 30 guests.
-The €55,000 cost reflects the Gold package depth (catering, photography, full-event coordination) rather than bare venue rental; the upper-outlier pricing makes sense within the all-inclusive class once the bundled-services list is held.
+Château Challain is a Neo-Gothic Romantic castle built in 1854 by the La Rochefoucauld family in the Loire Valley.
+The all-inclusive Gold package at €55,000 covers venue hire, accommodation for up to 50 guests across 21 uniquely decorated suites, a rehearsal dinner with beer and wine, photography, and a Sunday brunch for up to 30 guests.
+The figure reflects the depth of the package, catering, photography, and full coordination folded in, rather than a bare venue hire.

 Why We Love It